Our Golden Anniversary!

 gift for Alburquerque's 300th Birthday:

-published a genealogical history of the known* founding
+creating a genealogical history of the founding families of

-families of the Villa de San Felipe de Alburquerque.
+the Villa de San Felipe de Alburquerque.
+This research, when

 This project, headed by

-Gloria M. Valencia, was part of that celebration.
+Gloria M. Valencia, is part of that celebration.

 Family Helps Write History.